gitgauthamhub/2.DevSecOps/README.md

 Serve ==> Doctor serves to us, we are his client
 Tcs is a Server   ==> Tcs clients is a Icici Bank

-Instagram is in Linux server, if problem comes we need to login to server
+Instagram is in Linux server

 https://www.Instagram.com
 Protocol == https >> Port == 443 >> IP == DNS IP >> Username and Password  == This is called Authentication

+If Issue on Instagram website
-A Instagram Employee connects to Instagram Server you need to use == SSH
+Instagram Employee connects to Instagram Server you need to use == SSH
 >>  SSH == Secure shell
 >>  Port: 22
 >>  IP,